-Incident Being Reported Procedure Palm Beach Atlantic University Will Follow: Sexual Assault (and Sexual Battery) Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care.
+Incident Being Reported Procedure Palm Beach Atlantic University Will Follow: 1.
+Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care.
+2. Institution will assess immediate safety needs of complainant.
+3. Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+4. Institution will provide complainant with referrals to on and off campus resources.
+5. Institution will assess need to implement interim or long-term protective measures, such Sexual Assault as housing changes, changes in class schedule, "Active Avoidance" directive between both (and Sexual parties, change in supervisor, or work location.
+Battery) 6.
+Institution will provide written instructions on how to apply for Injunction for Protection. = 7.
+Institution will provide a copy of the applicable sexual misconduct policy to complainant.
+8. Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the discipline meeting is.
+9. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination.
+10. Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
 Institution will assess immediate safety needs of complainant.
-Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
-Institution will provide complainant with referrals to on and off resources.
-Institution will assess need to implement interim or long-term protective measures, such as housing changes, changes in class schedule, "Active Avoidance" directive between both parties, change in supervisor, or work location.
+2. Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+Stalking 3.
 Institution will provide written instructions on how to apply for Injunction for Protection.
-Institution will provide a copy of the applicable sexual misconduct policy to complainant.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the discipline meeting is.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
-Stalking Institution will assess immediate safety needs of complainant.
-Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
-Institution will provide written instructions on how to apply for Injunction for Protection.
+Staiking 4.
 Institution will provide written information to complainant on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
-Dating Violence Institution will assess immediate safety needs of complainant.
-Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+6. Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
+Institution will assess immediate safety needs of complainant.
+2. Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+Dating Violence 3.
 Institution will provide written instructions on how to apply for Injunction for Protection.
+Daim, Griolones 4.
 Institution will provide written information to complainant on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
-Domestic Violence Institution will assess immediate safety needs of complainant.
-Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+6. Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
+Institution will assess immediate safety needs of complainant.
+2. Institution will assist complainant with contacting local law enforcement if complainant requests and complainant provided with contact information for local police department.
+Domestic Violence 3.
 Institution will provide written instructions on how to apply for Injunction for Protection.
-Institution will provide written information to complainant on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
-Institution will provide a "No Trespass" directive to accused party if deemed appropriate.
+4. Institution will provide written information to complainant on how to preserve evidence.
+5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+6. Institution will provide a "No Trespass" directive to accused party if deemed appropriate.